 But...
-If you aren't worried too much about perfect composition and verticals while on site - you'll have to worry about and fix that later in post processing (lightroom or photoshop).
-This will add time to your editing process and just another thing you'll have to do after the shoot.
+If you aren't worried too much about perfect composition and verticals while on-site - you'll have to worry about and fix that later in post-processing (Lightroom or photoshop).
+This will add time to your editing process and is just another thing you'll have to do after the shoot.

 There are many brands on the market - and as time moves forward - there will obviously be more.
 The problem with that is knowing which ones to trust.
-The worst thing you would want is to spend you hard earned money on something that will fail you shortly after purchase while you're on a job.
+The worst thing you would want is to spend your hard-earned money on something that will fail you shortly after purchase while you're on a job.

 These brands include: